FraFerrazzi/exprob_assignment1/README.md

 ## Software Architecture

-The software architecture of the project is further explained in this section. \
+The software architecture of the project is further explained in this section.
-First of all the general organization of the repository and the dependencies are pointed out. \
+First of all the general organization of the repository and the dependencies are pointed out.
-Later on, the general execution of the architecture is discussed with the help of esplicative diagrams.
+Later on, the general execution of the architecture is discussed with the help of explicative diagrams.

 ### Repository Organization